awesto/django-shop/docs/reference/order.rst

 however does not cover the contents of dictionary ``custom``.
 One of the attributes in ``custom`` is ``button="Any Label"`` as explained in the `FSM admin docs`_.
 The other is ``auto=True`` and has been introduced by **django-SHOP** itself.
-It is used to automatically proceed from one target to another one, without manual intervention, such as clicking onto a button.
+It is used to automatically proceed from one target to another one, without manual intervention, such as clicking a button in the admin or calling another transition method.

 Signals